jdalbey/EasyAuth/README.md

 This software is issued with no guarantee.
 There is a risk of data loss, including loss of your secret keys.

 ### Dependencies
-pip install PyQt5
+PyQt5
-pip install pyotp
+pyotp
-pip install pyperclip
+pyperclip
-pip install pyautogui
+pyautogui
-pip install pyzbar
+pyzbar
-pip install cryptography
+cryptography
-pip install qrcode
+qrcode